ianbrown78/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 * `repeat_interval` - (Optional) Interval between the start of each scheduled transfer.
 If unspecified, the default value is 24 hours.
 This value may not be less than 1 hour.
 A duration in seconds with up to nine fractional digits, terminated by 's'.
 Example: "3.5s".

+<a name="nested_event_stream"></a>The `event_stream` block supports:

+* `name` - (Required) Specifies a unique name of the resource such as AWS SQS ARN in the form 'arn:aws:sqs:region:account_id:queue_name', or Pub/Sub subscription resource name in the form 'projects/{project}/subscriptions/{sub}'.

+* `event_stream_start_time` - (Optional) EventStreamStartTime: Specifies the date and time that Storage Transfer Service starts listening for events from this stream.
+If no start time is specified or start time is in the past, Storage Transfer Service starts listening immediately.

+* `event_stream_expiration_time` - (Optional) EventStreamExpirationTime: Specifies the data and time at which Storage Transfer Service stops listening for events from this stream.
+After this time, any transfers in progress will complete, but no new transfers are initiated.

+* `force_send_fields` - (Optional) ForceSendFields is a list of field names (e.g. "EventStreamExpirationTime") to unconditionally include in API requests.
+By default, fields with empty or default values are omitted from API requests.
+However, any non-pointer, non-interface field appearing in ForceSendFields will be sent to the server regardless of whether the field is empty or not.
+This may be used to include empty fields in Patch requests.

+* `null_fields` - (Optional) NullFields is a list of field names (e.g. "EventStreamExpirationTime") to include in API requests with the JSON null value.
+By default, fields with empty values are omitted from API requests.
+However, any field with an empty value appearing in NullFields will be sent to the server as null.
+It is an error if a field in this list has a non-empty value.
+This may be used to include null fields in Patch requests.

 <a name="nested_object_conditions"></a>The `object_conditions` block supports:

 * `max_time_elapsed_since_last_modification` - (Optional) A duration in seconds with up to nine fractional digits, terminated by 's'.
 Example: "3.5s".